sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/introduction/index.md

         create database if not exists raw;

         -- Create the schema.
-The schema stores all objects that we will need later. create schema if not exists raw.training;
+The schema stores all objects that we will need later. create schema if not exists raw.jupyter;

         /*
             Warehouses are synonymous with the idea of compute